upenn-libraries/discovery-app/README.md

 ### Running Development Services

 #### Starting
-This installs the necessary gems and javascript libraries.
-Then it starts a Solr service.
+This installs the necessary gems and javascript libraries, then it starts a Solr service.
 If the container isn't yet present on your system, it will build one and load in the `GibneySolr` customizations and the Solr configuration from from [this Gitlab repo](https://gitlab.library.upenn.edu/franklin/franklin-solr-config/).

-Note: `npm install` might change the `package-lock.json` file those changes should not be committed but they are important for your local development environment.
 ```
 bundle install
 npm install